Introductory Lessons

 Extension

-- Apply the same concept for subtraction, if the Bee-Bot goes to far students can use the back button to take away steps.
+• Subtraction problems: Apply the same concept for subtraction.
+If the Bee-Bot goes too far, students can use the back button to take away steps.
 Make sure you place the Bee-Bot back where it started.

 Don’t forget the Bee-Bot holds all previous commands entered, and adds new ones onto the end.
-You can delete previous commands by selecting the clear button.
+You can delete previous commands by selecting the X (clear) button.